gamb1t9/micropython_clock/README.md

 python stuff:
   ota:
     https://github.com/RangerDigital/senko
+    #use the above syntax cuz it's trickie.
+Don't forget to update if you added files to the working dir
+    #also working dir is a must!
+    OTA = senko.Senko(user="gamb1t9", repo="micropython_clock", working_dir="main", files = ["boot.py", "main.py"])
   list stuff:
     import os
     os.listdir("your_directory_path_or_empty_for_root")
   reset board:
     import machine
     machine.reset()

 misc:
   reset USB hub if ESP32 hangs (which it often does when you try something that should yield an error):